Chronic kidney disease and nutrition

 This includes almond, soy or rice milk.
 Nondairy creamer without phosphate additives.

-This includes low-sodium or reduced-sodium soups and broths with less than 500 mg sodium per serving can be used as an emergency staple if you have CKD in stages 1 through 4.
+This includes low-sodium or reduced-sodium soups and broths with less than 500 mg sodium per serving can be used as an emergency staple if you have chronic kidney disease in stages one through four.